chrisadkin/introduction-to-terraform/slides.md

 ## Demos - What We Will Cover

-- demo-01: simple configuration to create a namespace
+- demo-01: namespace creation
 - demo-02: namespace creation with variables
 - demo-03: PVC creation with a third party provider
 - demo-04: PVC creation using a for loop
 - demo-05: template usage

+---

 ## Terraform Vs Ansible